 Our nation is somewhat divided on the subject of baby ear piercing, whilst in other cultures, or countries, it is seen as completely normal and even necessary to pierce a new born baby girl’s ears.
 Ear piercing is such a deep-rooted tradition in Spain and some Latin American countries, that it is the custom to give a new mother gold ear studs for her baby girl, as a symbol of femininity.
 She might even be wearing these before she leaves the hospital!

-Cultural tradition aside, there is also the matter of personal taste, as some think babies look attractive with earrings and others really prefer them without.
-Or maybe you feel strongly that it is better for a child to choose this for themselves when they are able to understand what it is involved.
-As a parent, I felt comfortable for my own daughter to have her ears pierced at age 10, when she was able to take responsibility for caring for the piercing herself.
+Cultural tradition aside, it is also a matter of personal taste, as some think babies look attractive with earrings and others really prefer them without.
+Maybe you feel it’s better for a child to make the choice themselves when they are able to understand what it is involved.

 My Professional Policy is this:

-As a professional ear piercer, I have given all of the above a great deal of thought and whilst I didn’t make the choice to pierce my daughter’s ears when she was a baby, I can respect that others may feel differently and are also often feeling a cultural pressure to pierce a girl’s ears as soon as possible.
+As a professional ear piercer, I have given all of the above a great deal of thought and I respect the range of feelings that parents have and also that there is often a strong cultural pressure to pierce a girl’s ears just as soon as possible.
 The vast majority of parents who enquire about baby ear piercing are originally from other parts of the world.

 I will not pierce the ears of a newborn, or a tiny baby.
-I think little babies are busy settling into the world and this is unnecessary; they are also very small with tiny ear lobes, which actually makes the piercing very difficult.
+I think little babies are busy settling into the world and this is unnecessary; they are also very small with tiny ear lobes, which can actually make it impractical to carry out.

-I will not pierce older babies, or toddlers, as they are too aware of what is going on and this will be very distressing for them.
-There is also the additional risk of small children touching and fiddling with their ears, which increases the chances of infection and irritation.
+I do not pierce older babies, or toddlers, as they are aware of what is going on and this will be distressing for them.
+There is also the added risk of small children being more likely to touch and fiddle with their ears, which of course will increase the chance of infection and irritation.